ChalkandFeather/CV/README.md

-## Marie Taylor
+## About Me

-Guided by unconventional choices, I am motivated and driven by the desire to contribute something meaningful, navigating my professional and personal life for success and joy.
-From my early career as an engineer at Channel4 progressing as a BBC Technician, I demonstrated fastidious attention to detail in high stakes broadcast environments to maintain seamless, high quality output for UK audiences.
+I am motivated and driven by a desire to contribute to something meaningful, navigating my professional and personal life for success and joy.
+From my early career as an engineer at Channel4 progressing to a BBC Sound Technician, I have demonstrated fastidious attention to detail in high stakes broadcast environments to maintain seamless, high quality output for UK audiences.
 I celebrate being a positive and collaborative team member.
-Prepared to step-up, get involved and take the lead, striking the right balance.
+Prepared to step-up, get involved or take the lead to produce positive outcomes for stakeholders and colleagues alike.
+I have a proven track record in various media environments and as a business owner.
-Interested in sustainability, I trained as a bespoke tailor and established a successful tailoring business with a client roll call inc. Royal Opera House, Madame Tussauds, Disney.
-My tailoring studio bridged the gap while caring for a young family, but longer term aspirations required a greater leap… Enter, Makers Academy.
-Following months of ‘skilling-up’, I gained a full Makers scholarship, dedicating the next 4 months to changing my life on this intense ‘Oxbridge’ of Software Bootcamps.
+As a sustainability-driven entrepreneur, I pursued my passion for tailoring by acquiring bespoke training and establishing a thriving business with a prestigious role call including the Royal Opera House and Disney.
+My tailoring studio bridged the gap whilst caring for a young family, but I had aspirations to return to a technology profession to pursue a career in software.
+I was awarded a scholarship at Makers Academy after months of self-directed learning.
-Having harnessed the underlying concepts and fundamentals to become a software developer, I graduated with an impressive collection of technical skills and the mindset of a successful engineer.
-Maybe even more importantly, I have discovered the key to unlock learning and knowledge growth for a progressive future.
-Staying humble, and staying curious.
+Having harnessed the underlying concepts and fundamentals of a software developer, I graduated with an impressive collection of technical skills and the mindset of a successful engineer who thrives to solve complex real world problems through learning and knowledge growth, while staying humble and curious.
-With a track record in a technical broadcast environment plus creative tailoring skills, I have wholeheartedly connected with my career change.
-Prepped for this new challenge, and positively embracing the opportunity for growth and learning while working to solve complex problems translatable to the real world, working collaboratively with the latest exciting technologies at the forefront of innovation and progress, I am confident in my ability to make a meaningful impact and help drive positive change in the industry.
-Work is more than punching cards.
-I bring energy, professionalism and good nature into a team.
+I am ambitious, and bring energy, professionalism and good nature into a team.
-I care about a good many topics, with sustainability and philosophy playing a key role in learning and life choices.
-Music, podcasts, art and reading influences much of my free time, whilst running and meditation keep me on an even keel.

 ## Projects